The entry requirements can also be downloaded as a large print PDF here.

 Entry to the Prize is anonymous.
 Please ensure that your script, including the file title, contains no mention of your name or email address.
 The email address you use on the form when submitting is automatically detached from your submission, so doesn't have to be anonymous.

 Please list at least one contact telephone number on the front page of the script itself.

 Please do not include a synopsis or CV.

 All entries should include page numbers on every page.

-The entrant must exclusively own and control all copyright and all other related rights to the submitted script.
+Rights The entrant must exclusively own and control all copyright and all other related rights to the submitted script.
 It must be available for production and unattached to any other organisation or individual.

-All entrants’ email addresses will be added to a private mailing list to receive updates on the Prize throughout the process.
+All entrants’ email addresses will be added to a private mailing list to receive updates from Papatango on the Prize throughout the process.
 We will not use this list to send any information other than about the Prize, it will never be shared with any third parties, and upon completion of the Prize the list will be deleted and no further contact will be made.

-All entrants will receive personal feedback once the reading process is complete and after the winner has been announced.
-If you do not wish to receive any feedback, please note this at the time of your submission.
+Feedback All entrants who requested it by ticking the relevant box on the submissions form will receive personal feedback once the reading process is complete and after the winner has been announced.
+We expect this to take place by autumn 2023.